broadwayinc/wysiwyg4all/README.md

 #### Command track

-Default commad tracking properties can be modified in `.commandTracker`.
+Default command tracking properties can be modified in `.commandTracker`.
 Following code example shows...

     let wysiwyg = new Wysiwyg4all({
         callback: async c => {